Click this link to register with Northwest Home Educators

 Kindergarten and High School Graduation/Fifth and Eighth Grade Promotion Chairperson***

-The Kindergarten Graduation Chair will plan, organize, and host a graduation party in May for any families interested in attending a kindergarten and high school graduation as well as a fifth and eighth grade promotion.
+The Kindergarten Graduation Chair will plan, organize, and host a graduation party on May 20 from 10-12pm for any families interested in attending a kindergarten and high school graduation as well as a fifth and eighth grade promotion.
 This position would be good for a person who is organized, detail oriented, and who enjoys hosting parties.

 Duties include: